conal/shaped-types/README.md

-Experimenting with statically shaped types and GHC specialization
+Experimenting with statically shaped types, GHC specialization, and reification